Chipperfield Physiotherapy – Our Physiotherapists

 All of our Physiotherapists are licensed and insured.
 We work with a wide variety of age groups, from babies to seniors.
-Sessions required vary from client to client and may be straight forward assessment and exercise regimen, or more complex weekly or biweekly appointments to work on chronic conditions.
+Sessions required vary from client to client and may be a straightforward assessment and exercise regimen, or more complex weekly or biweekly appointments to work on chronic conditions.

 Our team of physiotherapists collaborate with our other healthcare professionals for Occupational Therapy, personal training, and rehabilitation assistance.
 If you would benefit from working with one of these healthcare professionals as part of your treatment program, your physiotherapist will refer your case